 - New Zealand

 With landscapes that inspired the fantasy saga “Lord of the Rings” and jaw-dropping oceans, New Zealand is a wonderful place to visit.
-Not only that, but the varied regions of mountains, forests, beaches, islands, and plains add depth to the rich culture.
+From Auckland to Milford South, the varied regions of city, mountains, forests, beaches, islands, and plains add depth to the rich culture.
 Although this means that the climate is just as diverse as the people who live here, you can expect warm and tropical in the north and temperate conditions in the south.

 Sunshine and springlike temperatures are what awaits you in France.
 During the summer months, France has relatively level temperatures of about 68-78°F (20-26°C), meaning you don’t have to worry about sweating as you travel around Paris , Bordeaux, and beyond.
 In the winter, you can expect there to be considerable snowfall and mild temperatures, so if you like snow sports, you’re in luck.
 Nice, France has some excellent weather, with a yearly average of 58.6°F (14.8°C).